Meet the Team

 Sherri Wilson Johnson

-Since 2012, Sherri has operated her own virtual assistant company.
-She has assisted ministers, authors, speakers, bloggers, publishers and literary agents with a variety of tasks like newsletter design, graphic design, website management, inbox management, bookkeeping, editing, publishing, and social media management.
-She designs book covers and helps authors self-publish their book babies.
+Since 2012, Sherri has operated her own virtual assistant business.
+She has assisted authors, speakers, bloggers, podcasters, publishers and literary agents.
+She has designed book covers and helped authors Indie-publish their books.
 She brings her expertise to Gardner Literary, where she handles bookkeeping, coordinates social media, and manages day-to-day operations.

-Sherri is also an author herself, having published ten Indie novels and one which is traditionally published, so she understands the world of our clients.
+Sherri is also an author herself, having published eleven Indie novels and two which were traditionally published, so she understands the world of our clients.
 She lives in Georgia with her husband Dan and their two rambunctious dogs, and enjoys doing jigsaw puzzles and visiting the beach.

 What People Are Saying